donald-pinckney/npm-follower/README.md

 After all present-day tarballs have been inserted into the `download_tasks` table, there should be around ~25 million rows (~28 GB).

+# The website for the datasets (dependencies.science)

+The repo for dependencies.science is separate, please see [this repo](https://github.com/donald-pinckney/dependencies.science)